Welcome to Grenfell Kart Club

-The Grenfell Kart Club currently conducts a number of race meetings each year (see Calendar).
-The two main events are the Bob Hinde Memorial, which is a two (2) day event held in the middle of the year, and the other major event is one of the Southern Star Series.
+The Grenfell Kart Club currently conducts a number of race meetings throughout each year (see calendar).
+We host two marquee events; The Bob Hinde Memorial (July) and hosting a round in the Southern Star Series.

-For more information about the Club, the track and local establishments, please browse our site.
+For more information about the Club, Current Covid Restrictions, track information etc.

 FOOD AT TRACK